Derrick Johnson (activist): CBS Studios partnership

-On July 15, 2020, The NAACP and President Johnson announced a multi-year deal with CBS Television Studios.
-Variety announced that "Under the deal, the two organizations will work together to develop and produce scripted, unscripted, and documentary projects for linear and streaming platforms.
-The partnership will be aimed toward elevating a diverse range of voices as well as increasing the visibility of Black artists.
-The deal includes a commitment to develop projects for CBS Television Network but also allows the selling of show to outside entities."
+On July 15, 2020, the NAACP and Johnson announced a multi-year deal with CBS Television Studios.
+Variety announced that the deal would involve developing and producing scripted, unscripted and documentary projects, with a particular focus on diverse and Black artists.
+The deal would not be restricted to CBS-owned platforms, and NAACP was permitted to supply content for third-party platforms.

-The Hollywood Reporter added, "Included in the deal is a commitment to not only develop for CBS-owned platforms but also to third-party platforms, meaning CBS/NAACP would own content that would be supplied to other buyers like Netflix and Amazon."

-"In this moment of national awakening, the time has never been better to further tell stories of the African American experience,” said NAACP CEO Derrick Johnson.
+"In this moment of national awakening, the time has never been better to further tell stories of the African American experience,” said Johnson.
 "Programming and content have the power to shape perspectives and drive conversations around critical issues.
 This partnership with CBS allows us to bring compelling and important content to a broad audience."

 Meeting with President Biden

 Johnson and others met with President Joe Biden on July 8, 2021.
 The meeting focused on the issue of voting rights.
 Johnson stated, following the meeting, that he was "encouraged" by the President's commitment to the issue.